linuskoester/linuskoester/README.md

 ### Hi there 👋

-Feel free to take a look at my repositories 👀
+- Feel free to take a look at my repositories 👀
+- I'm currently working on **[@wahlrechner](https://github.com/wahlrechner)** 🔭
+- Please contact me if you are interested in my code 📫